 With the unpleasant trend of growing congestion in modern urban areas, smart route planing becomes an essential service in the smart city development.
-Existing trip planning systems consider current traffic hazards and historical speed profiles which are recorded by personal position traces and mobile phone network data [19].
+Existing trip planning systems consider current traffic hazards and historical speed profiles which are recorded by personal position traces and mobile phone network data [27].
+The traffic message channel (TMC) is a radio service that transmits hazards to personal navigation devices.
+Due to technical limitation it can just address locations which are situated foremost at inter-urban highways [15].
+Besides the limited spatial granularity of TMC and its broadcast of past traffic states, TMC is a phasing out technology as the advent of digital radio supersedes submission of RDS-TMC messages via VHF/FM [32].

 The fast moving traffic situations in urban areas demand for a thorough routing that incorporates as fresh information about the city's infrastructure as possible.
-This current work, originally presented in [12], presents an approach to situation dependent trip planning that incorporates real time information gained from smart city sensors and combines this data with a model for estimating future traffic situations for route calculation.
-The proposed system provides three components: (1) an interactive web-based user interface that is based on the popular OpenTripPlanner project [16].
-The web interface allows for users to specify start and target location and triggers the route planning and provides a REST-ful service (REpresentation State Transfer, introduced in [18]) interface to integrate such services into mobile applications.
-(2) A real-time backend engine, based on the streams framework [3], which provides data stream processing for various types of data.
+This work presents an approach to situation dependent trip planning that incorporates real time information gained from smart city sensors and combines this data with a model for estimating future traffic situations for route calculation.
+The proposed system provides three components: (1) an interactive web-based user interfaces that is based on the popular OpenTripPlanner project [22].
+The web interface allows for users to specify start and target location and triggers the route planning and provides a REST-ful service (REpresentation State Transfer, introduced in [26]) interface to integrate such services into mobile applications.
+(2) A real-time backend engine, based on the streams framework [6], which provides data stream processing for various types of data.
 We provide input adapters for streams to read and process SCATS data [1] emitted from automatic traffic loops (city sensors).
 This allows us to maintain an up-to-date view of the city's current traffic state.
 (3) A sophisticated dynamic traffic model that is integrated into the backend stream engine and which provides traffic flow estimation at unobserved locations at future times.